 Joann Phelps is a new research assistant joining in the Summer of 2023 with the desire to deepen her understanding of sleep, improve research abilities in human studies, and gain new coding experiences.
 She is a fourth-year undergraduate student majoring in Neuroscience, with the hopes of getting a Ph.D. and D.D.S. from UT Health in San Antonio after graduation.
 Joann wants to dedicate her life to sleep medicine dentistry and conducting research in early interventions for neurodegenerative disease by addressing facial maldevelopment.

-Alumni
+Previous Alumni

 James Westphal, B.A.

-James is currently a second-year student in the Psychology MS program at UTSA.
-He first began working with Dr. Lerner as an undergraduate in February 2020.
-During this time span, he has experienced coding in Python and JavaScript using PsychoPy to write experiments, used in his own research as well as other masterโ€™s students.
-He has also had the opportunity to help develop lab protocols that will be used in the labโ€™s research with PSG and EEG-based experiments.
-In addition, James has also gained experience with applying for grant proposals and has had a firsthand education on sleep and sleep research.
+James first began working with Dr. Lerner as an undergraduate in February 2020.
+During this time span, he experienced coding in Python and JavaScript using PsychoPy to write experiments, used in his own research as well as other master’s students.
+He also had the opportunity to help develop lab protocols that will be used in the lab’s research with PSG and EEG-based experiments.
+In addition, James gained experience with applying for grant proposals and had a firsthand education on sleep and sleep research.